Preparing exceptional students for a more dynamic future…

 The Tate Leadership Scholars Program, comprised of current and future student leaders from student organizations that are not departmentally advised, is seeking undergraduate (second and third year students) to participate in a new and unique extended leadership experience.
-Participants will be selected prior to the end of spring semester 2014, and will participate in the Tate Leadership Scholars Program during the fall semester 2014 and spring semester 2015.
+Participants will be selected prior to the end of spring semester 2015, and will participate in the Tate Leadership Scholars Program during the 2015-2016 academic year.

-The program is seeking undergraduate (second and third year students) to participate in this new and unique extended leadership experience.
-Participants will be selected prior to the end of spring semester 2014, and will participate in the Tate Leadership Scholars Program during the fall semester 2014 and spring semester 2015.
+The program is seeking undergraduate (second and third year students) to participate in this unique extended leadership experience.
+Participants will be selected prior to the end of spring semester 2015, and will participate in the Tate Leadership Scholars Program during the 2015-2016 academic year.